nicholasjannsen/MARVELsim/docs/source/tutorial.rst

    python rv-generator.py -h

 This small utility explores the python library `RadVel <https://radvel.readthedocs.io/en/latest/>`_ for calculating the true anomaly for a given set of input time point over the observed duration.
 The modelling of the RV time series are then calculated using the expression for the observed RV signal (Eq.
 65) given by `Murray & Correria (2010) <https://arxiv.org/pdf/1009.1738.pdf>`_.
-To be seen in the figure below, we here show an example of generating the RV time series for a single Earth-like planet on a short orbital circular and eccentric orbit, respectively:
+To be seen in the figure below, we here show an example of generating the RV time series for a single Earth-like planet with a short circular and eccentric orbital period, respectively:

 .. code-block:: shell